 Hidden Gems and Unusual Things To Do In Florence, For Repeat Visitors

-The "Cradle of the Renaissance," Florence is one of Europe's most beautiful, and busiest, cities.
+Here's my guide to the best hidden gems and secret spots in Florence Italy.
+The "Cradle of the Renaissance," Florence is one of Europe's most beautiful and busiest cities.
 More than 4 million visitors descend on Florence annually, lured by spectacular art and architecture.

 If you're only in Florence for a few days, you have to hit Florence's must see sites -- the Uffizi Gallery, the entire Duomo Complex, and Michelangelo's David.
 But what if you're there for a longer time frame, a repeat visit, or you want to avoid the seemingly ever-present tourist siege in Florence?

-If so, I have the perfect list of 21 hidden gems and secret spots in Florence, for the discerning Florence tourist or art critic.
-While not as well known, these off the beaten path and less visited Florence destinations boast beautiful must see Renaissance art without the crowds and lines.
+If so, here's an epic list of 21 off the beaten path destinations in Florence, for the discerning Florence tourist, repeat visitor, or art critic.
+While not as well known, these less visited Florence destinations boast beautiful must see Renaissance art without the crowds and lines.
 You can admire a groundbreaking painting, sculpture, or fresco without elbowing your neighbor or having your view obstructed.

 If you want visit secret Florence, read on for the full scoop!
 You may also want to read up on the Medici family, the dynasty that ruled Florence for centuries.
 Click here to read a nutshell history of the Medici.